-- 83. Compliant CRC applications as part of an open selection round will be considered in two stages on merit and against all other CRC applications. - 84.
-Stage 1 will involve an online proposal that responds to, and provides a statement of claims against the selection criteria at clause 80. - 85.
-At Stage 1 Innovation and Science Australia will advise the Minister of the outcome of its assessment of all applications and will make recommendations on which applications are suitable for progression to Stage 2 of the assessment process. - 86.
-Stage 2 will require the applicant to provide a full written business case including: - (a) full details of the intended Activities: - (b) a more detailed statement of claims against the selection criteria; - (c) a comprehensive budget including Participant Contributions; - (d) a completed Impact Tool; - (e) details of key staff including roles, responsibilities and experience. - The applicant will also be required to present the business case in an interview with Innovation and Science Australia and/or Independent Experts. - 87.
-Innovation and Science Australia may seek expert advice from industry government and the research sector on any aspect of the application. - 88.
-In assessing compliant applications Innovation and Science Australia will consider submitted material, interviews, expert advice and any other relevant matters.
-Innovation and Science Australia will make recommendations to the Minister at both stages based on: - (a) the selection criteria; - (b) Government Priorities; - (c) all other compliant applications; and - (d) any other relevant matters. - 89.
-Following the Stage 2 interviews Innovation and Science Australia will advise the Minister of the outcome of its final assessment of applications and will make recommendations on: - (a) which applications are suitable for funding - (b) the national benefits to be delivered through funding of the CRC; - (c) the level of funding for each successful Applicant; and - (d) any conditions to apply to any offer of funding. - 90.
-The Minister will make decisions: - (a) at Stage 1, regarding the applications that will progress to Stage 2; and
+78. Compliant CRC-P applications will be considered in one stage on merit and against all other CRC-P applications.

-- (b) at Stage 2, regarding which applications will be funded, the level of funding offered to each successful Applicant and the terms and conditions, if any, of any funding offer. - 91.
-The Minister's decisions: - (a) will take into account the requirements of these Program Guidelines; - (b) will have regard to the advice of Innovation and Science Australia; and - (c) may take into account other relevant matters, including the application and related documentation. - 92.
-Applicants will be advised in writing whether they have been successful at Stage 1 and will progress to Stage 2.
-Applicants successful at Stage 1 will be advised of the requirements of Stage 2. - 93.
-Applicants successful at Stage 2 will be sent a letter of offer setting out funding details and any conditions that must be addressed before the offer can be accepted, or that will otherwise apply to the funding.
-Unsuccessful Applicants at all stages will be provided with feedback and may be offered the opportunity to discuss the application.
+- 79. The Lead Participant must make an online application using the form available at business.gov.au.
+The application must include: - (a) a statement of claims against selection criteria; - (b) a proposed budget including Participant Contributions; and - (c) proposed timeframes, including relevant Milestones of the proposed Project. - 80.
+Innovation and Science Australia may seek expert advice from industry (including Growth Centres), government and the research sector on any aspect of the application. - 81.
+In assessing compliant applications Innovation and Science Australia will consider submitted material, expert advice and any other relevant matters.
+Innovation and Science Australia will make recommendations to the Minister based on: - (a) the selection criteria; - (b) Government Priorities; - (c) all other compliant applications; and - (d) any other relevant matters. - 82.
+Following the consideration of applications Innovation and Science Australia will advise the Minister of the outcome and will make recommendations on: - (a) which applications are suitable for funding; - (b) the national benefits to be delivered through funding of the CRC-P; - (c) the level of funding for each successful Applicant; and - (d) any conditions to apply to any offer of funding. - 83.
+The Minister will make decisions regarding which applications will be funded, the level of funding offered to each successful Applicant and the terms and conditions, if any, of any funding offer. - 84.
+The Minister's decisions: - (a) will take into account the requirements of these Program Guidelines; - (b) will have regard to the advice of Innovation and Science Australia; and - (c) may take into account other relevant matters, including the application and related documentation. - 85.
+The Minister must not approve an application if he/she reasonably considers that the application cannot be accommodated within the CRC Program Funding available for the financial years to which the application relates, following an assessment of: - (a) existing commitments of CRC Program Funds in the current financial year; - (b) existing commitments in future years; and - (c) CRC Program Funds currently available. - 86.
+Applicants will be advised in writing whether they have been successful at receiving funding.
+Successful Applicants will be sent a letter of offer setting out funding detail and any conditions that must be addressed before the offer can be accepted, or that will otherwise apply to the funding. - 87.
+Unsuccessful Applicants may be provided with feedback on their application and may be offered the opportunity to discuss the application.